anon-blue/anon.blue/README.txt

 sbsbsbsbsbsbsbsbsbsbsbsbsbsbsbsbsbsbsbsbsbgsbsbsbsbsbsbsbsbsbsbssbsbsbsbsbsbsbsb
 sb54sbsbsbsbsbsbsbsbsbsbdsbwdnmdsbsbsbsbsbsbsbsbsbsbbsbsbssbsbsbsbsbsbsbssbsbsbs
 bsbsbsbbsbsbsbsbsbsbsbssbsbsbsbsbssbbssbbsbsbsbsbs

-                Thank you! <3 !Jamie Lee Pierce, Born: 09/16/1994, His Current A
-ddress: 318 Mcglone Lane Flemingsburg, KY 41041 (His father's house.)
-Wanted for raping his sister and his own 3 year old daughter (at the time was only 2) he i s very un well and has access to firearms.
+hhhping his sister and his own 3 year old daughter (at the time was only 2) he i s very un well and has access to firearms.
 He is a violent felon!
 Please alert t he police!
 Thank you! <3 !Jamie Lee Pierjjjklkjujjjjjjuuiii4, His Current Addres
 s: 318 Mcglone Lane Flemingsburg, KY 41041 (His father's house.)
 Wanted for rapi